Hpauric/hpauric.github.io/_posts/2017-05-20-React-Notes.md

 this.handleClick = this.handleClick.bind(this);
 ```

 > This is not React-specific behavior; it is a part of how functions work in JavaScript.
-Generally, if you refer to a method without () after it, such as onClick={this.handleClick}, you should bind that method.
+Generally, if you refer to a method without `()` after it, such as `onClick={this.handleClick}`, you should bind that method.

 ```javascript
 function(){